varunrajeshinamdar/fROSty-winter-2024/Episode 0 - A Study in ROS2.md

 Then, hit <kbd>CTRL</kbd>+<kbd>S</kbd>, to save the changes to the file.

 ### Add dependencies
-> **quick question: what are dependencies?** - dependencies are packages or libraries that a ROS package needs to compile and run.
+> **Quick Question: what are dependencies?** - dependencies are packages or libraries that a ROS package needs to compile and run.
 These are often declared in the package.xml file or the CMakeLists.txt file of a package.

 Navigate one level back to the ```erc_ws/src/week0_tutorials``` directory, where the setup.py, setup.cfg, and package.xml files have been created for you.